Nayana62/JSONDataGenerator/README.md

 - `main.sub2:string`: Sets the value of "sub2" key nested under "main" as an empty string.

 These formats provide more specific instructions for generating JSON data with different key-value combinations.

+## Repository

+The source code of this extension is available on [GitHub](https://github.com/Nayana62/JSONDataGenerator).

+## Contribution

+Contributions are welcome!
+If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/Nayana62/JSONDataGenerator).